tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 often delicate PKI code (though of course moves that complexity to the TLS stack).

-By only allowing this signature to use TLS 1.3 signature schemes, we prevent cross protocol attacks such as those noted in [Jager et al.].
-We could also avoid complicating the signature scheme selection logic by requiring the publicKey of the delegated credential to be the same size and format as the key in the leaf certificate.

 Pro:

 * No change to client certificate validation
 * No risk of conflict with X.509 semantics
-* No need to change or re-issue existing certificates

 Con:

-* Requires new logic for generating and verifying delegated credentials
+* Requires new logic for generating and verifying credentials
 * Requires changes to client CertificateVerify processing

 ## Re-Use of the Master Certificate